pypa/packaging.python.org/source/development.rst

     .. warning::

-        With this approach you must make sure that the ``VERSION`` file is included in all your source and binary distributions.
+        With this approach you must make sure that the ``VERSION`` file is included in all your source and binary :term:`packages <distribution package>`.

 #.
 Set the value in ``setup.py``, and have the project code use the
     ``pkg_resources`` API.